 Dynamic Maps

 Dynamic maps are interactive, allowing the user to reveal more information by zooming, clicking, and panning around.
-Dynamic, interactive narratives are not designed to be printed out.
+Such narratives are not designed to be printed out.
 Rather, they are hosted on the web, either by a local server or internet hosting platform.
+They can also be embedded in a website.
 This workshop will elaborate two kinds of dynamic maps you might find helpful to tell a spatial story: Web maps and Narrative maps.

 Web Maps

 The Assembling Resources section of this workshop will explain the various platforms in greater detail, including the advantages and disadvantages of each.
 For now, you’ll be introduced to some examples so you can get a feel for what might work for you.
-You can create all the same reference and thematic maps introduced in the Static Map section with web maps.
+You can create the same kinds of reference and thematic maps introduced in the Static Map section with web mapping.

 Reference Webmaps

 Much like their static counterparts, reference webmaps can be as simple as a basemap with a drop-pin locator or a single data layer.
-Explore the interactive capabilities of each.
+Explore the interactive capabilities of each of the following examples.

 Thematic Webmaps